kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 done between the control plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.
-An n-3 kube-proxy, n-1 kube-controller-manager, or n-1 kube-scheduler without this feature available is not affected when this feature is used, since it does not depend on kube-controller-manager or kube-scheduler.
+An n-3 kube-proxy, n-1 kube-controller-manager, or n-1 kube-scheduler without this feature available is not affected when this feature is used, nor will different CSI or CNI implementations.
 Code paths that will be touched are exclusively in kubelet component.

 An n-3 kubelet without this feature available will behave like normal, with the original CrashLoopBackOff behavior.
-It cannot ingest flags for per node config and if one is specified on start up, kubelet flag validation will fail.
+It will drop unrecognized fields in `KubeletConfiguration` by default for per node config so if one is specified on start up in a past kubelet version, it will not break kubelet (though the behavior will, of course, not change).

+While the CRI is a consumer of the result of this change (as it will recieve more requests to start containers), it does not need to be updated at all to take advantage of this feature as the restart logic is entirely in process of the kubelet component.

 ## Production Readiness Review Questionnaire

 <<[UNRESOLVED removed when changing from 1.31 proposal to 1.32 proposal,
-incoming in separate PR]>> <<[/UNRESOLVED]>>
+incoming in separate commit]>> <<[/UNRESOLVED]>>

 ## Implementation History